gatoatigrado/vimap/README.md

 This initializes a pool of workers.
 Each one gets a bound argument `server`.
 When the worker processes start up, they start running until they try to pull an element off of the `requests` iterator; then they must pause for the parent process to send data.
 The parent process can send data like so,

     Request = namedtuple("Request", ["uri", "data"])
-    pool.imap(Request(**ujson.loads(line)) for line in fileinput.input()).ignore_output()
+    pool.imap(Request(**ujson.loads(line)) for line in fileinput.input()).block_ignore_output()

 This reads lines from a file containing JSON input, and sends the loaded entries to the workers.
 In the real world, you'd probably want to make the workers do the JSON loading.
-The `.ignore_output()` will cause the entire iterable (input file) to be read, and [by default] close the pool after it's done.
+The `.block_ignore_output()` will cause the entire iterable (input file) to be read, and [by default] close the pool after it's done.

 variations on imap
 ---------------------